apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn configurations support new tag `isDynamic` to represent whether the configuration is dynamic config.

-- Since 0.5.0, Celeborn changed the default value of `celeborn.worker.graceful.shutdown.recoverDbBackend` from `LEVELDB` to `ROCKSDB`,which means Celeborn will use RocksDB store for recovery backend.
+- Since 0.5.0, Celeborn changed the default value of `celeborn.worker.graceful.shutdown.recoverDbBackend` from `LEVELDB` to `ROCKSDB`, which means Celeborn will use RocksDB store for recovery backend.
    To restore the behavior before Celeborn 0.5, you can set `celeborn.worker.graceful.shutdown.recoverDbBackend` to `LEVELDB`.

 ## Upgrading from 0.3 to 0.4